 Make your own personalized free printable bookmark and reading log with this free printable kit designed by Jen Goode.
 Our printable bookmark comes with a reading log that is great for preschool and elementary students who are just learning to read or even older kids who have to log their reading time!
 Perfect for at home use or in the classroom.

 Printable Bookmark and Reading Log

-This printable craft kit comes with a reading log, a bookmark and little stars you can use as stickers to decorate.
+This printable reading log craft kit comes with a reading log, a bookmark and little stars you can use as stickers to decorate.

 Perfect for young readers and book lovers alike when for personal use at home or in the classroom.
 Plus, it’s a fun way to get reluctant readers motivated and perfect for a reading challenge.

 This post contains affiliate links.

 Get Your Free Printable Reading Log and Bookmark PDF FILEs Here

 Click the button below to get your free printable reading log and bookmark.
 It’s as simple as a click of the button.
 Once the you get the e-mail, download the PDF and then you will be able to print off as many reading logs and book marks as you need.

 Related: Check out this Apple Bookmark craft!

 Personalize your own reading log and bookmark.
 This is a great classroom activity or a project to make with all the kids in the house.
 Add your own paper colors and personalize with a name and you’re all set!